 Volunteering allows teens to not only give back to their community, but it also helps build character.
 Fostering a sense of purpose and pride, the act of giving back is a rewarding process for both those in need and the volunteer.

-Work with children in grades K-5.
-Programs are located at SJJCC and in the Herricks and Port Washington school districts.
+Work with children in grades K-5 at our after-school program located at SJJCC.
 Must commit to a minimum of one day per week.
 Earn two hours of service per day.

 VOLUNTEER WITH THE SPECIAL NEEDS DEPARTMENT